-I have been trying for some time now to come up with a oil on canvas technique that would give me some of the same satisfaction I get from the temporary sand works.
+I had been trying for some time to come up with a oil on canvas technique that would give me some of the same satisfaction I get from the temporary sand works.

 Not wanting to do just paintings of text (pretty much did enough of that in the 1970's and 1980's), I started playing around with ways of making images using oil on canvas applied in daubs to a grid in much the same way I was using tinted free sand in the mid 1990's.

 The first time these sand-images were shown was as part of a solo exhibition in Geneva, Switzerland at Galerie Analix in 1996.
 Most of the show was still text oriented but these self-portraits did appear off in a quiet corner, lit only by votive candles:

-(The images here below are only snapshots... just something to document the process of these new paintings.)
+The following images below are only snapshots... just something to document the process of figuring out these new paintings.

-In 2003, with the invasion of Iraq and Bush/Cheney administration attitudes towards Europe on my mind, I began work on plans for a re-design of the Statue of Liberty.
+In 2003, with the invasion of Iraq and Bush/Cheney administration attitudes towards Europe front and center, I began work on plans for a re-design of the Statue of Liberty.
 The statue was closed for a year back then and covered in scaffolding for maintenence, so, in my mind anyway...

 Below is a preliminary drawing.
-The work was realized in 2004 at an exhibition in Germany.
+The work was realized in 2004 at my solo exhibition in Germany entitled Magnificent Failure.

 [BACK TO 2002] Click to navigate [AHEAD TO 2004]